Grist-Data-Desk/ira-tracker/README.md

 ### Deployment

 - `pnpm publish:app` - Deploy the application
-- `pnpm build-and-publish` - Build and deploy in one step
+- `pnpm build-and-publish` - Build with CDN configuration and deploy in one step

 ## Technology Stack